pingcap/docs-cn/dashboard/dashboard-ops-deploy.md

 ## Re-enable TiDB Dashboard

-For a running cluster deployed using TiUP, use the `tiup ctl pd` command to request PD to renegotiate an instance to run TiDB Dashboard (replace `127.0.0.1:2379` with the IP and port of any PD instance):
+For a running cluster deployed using TiUP, use the `tiup ctl:<cluster-version> pd` command to request PD to renegotiate an instance to run TiDB Dashboard (replace `127.0.0.1:2379` with the IP and port of any PD instance):

 {{< copyable "shell-regular" >}}